 Enabling Skills for Amazon's Alexa is easier than ever.
 Now, all you have to do is say, "Alexa, enable Lyft," and poof — you've given your Echo speaker or other Alexa-enabled device the ability to order you a ride.
-But there are now more than 15,000 skills, according to Voicebot, so how do you decide or know which Skills to enable?
+Alexa skills are essentially third-party apps you can add to your Alexa account based on your needs and preferences.
+But there are now more than 45,000 skills, according to The Information, so how do you decide or know which Skills to enable?
 Well, you can search the Alexa app by category, such as Smart Home, Food and Drink or Lifestyle.
+You can ask "Alexa, what are your new skills?" to be the first to try new features.
 Or, you can just check out our list.

-Currently, Alexa is found primarily in the Echo, Echo Dot, Tap, Echo Show, Fire TV, and Fire Tablet.
-But developers are actively working to expand the virtual assistant's reach to other devices, such as the Ecobee4 Thermostat as well as third-party speakers.
+Currently, Alexa is found primarily in the Echo, Echo Dot, Tap, Echo Show, Fire TV, Echo Spot, Echo Plus and Fire Tablets.
+But you can also find the virtual assistant in a number of third-party devices, such as the Ecobee4 Thermostat as well as speakers like the Sonos One.
 The virtual AI is popping up in new places all of the time, so you might as well make it as smart as possible.
 Here are some of the best skills to enable on Alexa.

 If you ask "Alexa, what are your deals?" you'll hear a series of Prime member-exclusive deals that you need an Alexa-enabled device to order.
 You can also visit Amazon's Voice Shopping page to get the sentences you'll need to say to trigger them.